SanderElias/Samples/Angular-Signals/readme.md

 <sub>(end of update)</sub>

-### what else is possible?
+### What else is possible?

-Of course there will be an way to go the other way around. meaning you can create an observable from one (or more) signals.
+Of course there will be a way to go the other way around.
+Meaning you can create an observable from one (or more) signals.
 Right now, I don't really think that is very interesting.
 However, I have high hopes for the future.
 I can see things like life-cycle-hooks and inputs being signals.

 Imagine this: